88th Infantry Division (Wehrmacht): Kharkov 1942

-The 88th pulled back and crossed the river Dneiper as part of VII Armycorps, and was inserted into the new defensive line on the western bank.
+The 88th pulled back and crossed the river Dnieper as part of VII Armycorps, and was inserted into the new defensive line on the western bank.
 The German forces were unable to prevent the Red Army from seizing several bridgeheads across the river.

 Poland

 After the break out from Cherkassy, the division was quickly rebuilt, and by June 1944 was back in line under the 4th Panzer Army, Army Group North Ukraine.
 In mid-July, Soviet 1st Ukrainian Front started a series of offensives and the German forces were driven back into southern Poland.
 This was a time of constant retreat for the 88th division as the front was pulled back time after time, but after considerable effort the Germans finally managed to stabilize the front by September.

 Although the 88th avoided encirclement in these battles, it suffered considerable casualties and was down to a 'Kampfgruppe' by mid August.

 The decimated 88th division was to remain static for over 3 months.

+On 1 January 1945, the division, then under command of the 4th Panzer Army of Army Group A, had a strength of 10,662 men.

-It finally met its fate in January 1945, when Soviet armies were unleashed with overwhelming odds and much of Army Group A, of which the 88th division was now a part, was overwhelmed and destroyed.
+The division finally met its fate in January 1945, when Soviet armies were unleashed with overwhelming odds and much of Army Group A, of which the 88th division was now a part, was overwhelmed and destroyed.

 This was the last action of the division; its remnants were listed as fighting with battle group Jauer at the end of January.

 The division was finally disbanded later in 1945, with its survivors absorbed by other units.